 Finding your next great read doesn’t have to be a headache—sometimes it’s as easy as matching one to your college major!
 I hope this list has given you some ideas for your TBR and inspired you to crack open a book tonight.
 Happy reading!

 Not sure what you want to major in yet?
-Check out this advice straight from a college student on How to Pick a College Major: Narrowing Down a Big List.
+Check out advice straight from a college student on How to Pick a College Major: Narrowing Down a Big List.